boantp/go-mysql-crud-microservice/README.md

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc